Azure/kubernetes-volume-drivers/flexvolume/smb/helm/README.md

 which can install the SMB drivers (and dependencies: jq and cifs-utils) on each node in your K8S cluster.

-## Configure the smbVolume to use your SMB server:
+## Configure the smbVolume for your SMB server/share and deploy:

-1. Configure settings in values.yaml marked `MUST CONFIGURE`:
+1. Configure all settings in `values.yaml` marked *MUST CONFIGURE*:
   - Set `smbVolume.server`, `smbVolume.share` to access //smbVolume.server/smbVolume.share
-  - Create an smbcreds secret on your k8s cluster with login for your smb share:
+  - Create an `smbcreds` secret on your k8s cluster with your SMB login credentials:
    ```
    kubectl create secret generic smbcreds --from-literal username=USERNAME --from-literal password="PASSWORD" --type="microsoft.com/smb"
    ```
-  - Set `smbFlexVolInstaller.flexVolumePluginPath` to the correct path for your kubernetes platform provider (Azure AKS, minikube, etc, see https://rook.io/docs/rook/master/flexvolume.html for example paths)
+  - Set `smbFlexVolInstaller.flexVolumePluginPath` to the correct path for your kubernetes platform provider (Azure AKS, minikube, etc, see https://rook.io/docs/rook/master/flexvolume.html or comments in values.yaml)

-2. Deploy to your k8s cluster:
+2. Deploy the chart to your k8s cluster:
    ```
    helm install --wait ./helm/smb-flexvol
    ```

-## Now you can use the testPod to validate settings:
+## Use the testpod to validate your setup:

 We recommend experimenting with your smbVolume and smbVolumeClaim in the testPod until everything is working how you want.